mrkipling/orbital-comics-releases/README.md

 [Orbital Comics](http://www.orbitalcomics.com/) is a very cool comic book shop in Central London.

 New comics are consistently released every Wednesday.
-I decided to write a simple script to email me every Wednesday morning with a list of new comic releases that week, mostly for fun, but also because it's kind of nice having an automatic reminder in my inbox.
+I decided to write a simple script to email me every Wednesday morning with a list of new comic releases that week, mostly for fun, but also because it's kind of nice having an automated reminder in my inbox.

-It also takes an array of comics that I am particularly interested in, and if it finds them in the list it highlights them at the top of the email so that I don't miss them.
+It also takes an array of comics that I am particularly interested in, and if it finds them in the list it highlights them at the top of the email.
+Now I'll never miss a copy of The Walking Dead!

 ## How to use this